-A smaller cousin to the Preseli Beast which runs over parts of the UtraBeasT route covering the eastern end of the Preselis.
+This is smaller cousin to the Preseli Beast which runs over parts of the UltrabeasT route covering the eastern end of the Preselis.

-There will be kids races just before the main race, which will be off road and cater for the variety of ages.
-The 5-10 yr olds will run an approx 0.7mile course, whilst 10-13 would run a 1.3mile, and 13-16, a 2mile course.
+There will be kids races just before the main race at 11.15am, which will be off road and cater for the variety of ages.
+The 5-11 yr olds will run an approx 0.7mile course.
+If you intend to bring a child, then please just come for this.

 The route then makes it’s way back via where the reported stonhenge bluestones originated from.
 You’ll see why when you run through them!
 The route then has one ‘gentle climb’ back up and over Carn Sian, where a marshal will be waiting for you.
 The final drop off the hillside to the finish can be quite of a thrill ……..if taken at speed!

-Entry is £5 on the day, with tea and cake afterwards too.
+Entry is £5 on the day, with tea and possibly cake afterwards too.

 The race is a category BM, which means you’ll need to bring a windproof(waterproof if raining), and a whistle as a mininum.
 There are also 3 marshalling points which will be shown on a map at the start.